Banks buy less euro debt; ECB funding impact wanes

 Deposits in Spanish banks fell to 1.625 trillion euros in April, 6.7 percent below their peak in June 2011.

-Deposits in Greece stabilised, staying 30 percent below their peak in December 2009 - though the data period preceded the election that triggered concerns about the country's future in the euro zone.
+Deposits in Greece stabilized, staying 30 percent below their peak in December 2009 - though the data period preceded the election that triggered concerns about the country's future in the euro zone.

 The erosion of the deposit base is common during recessions as people use their savings for spending, but could also be an indication of capital flight as people move their money to countries with more stable banking systems.